 1- Using keyboard Shortcuts

-One of the most convenient and quickest ways to exit full screen mode on your Chromebook is by using a keyboard shortcut.
-To do this, simply press “Ctrl + Shift + F” and you should be instantly taken out of full screen mode.
+One of the most convenient and quickest ways to exit full screen mode on is by using keyboard shortcuts.

 If this doesn’t work for you, try pressing “Ctrl + Alt + F”.